agl-alexglopez/ccc/CONTRIBUTING.md

 > [!IMPORTANT]
 > Array containers qualify that they are stored contiguously in memory **and offer handle stability**.
 Handles remain valid until removed, regardless of insertion of other elements, removal of other elements, and resizing operations.

-For example, the `CCC_Array_bounded_map` and `CCC_Array_adaptive_map` qualify their contiguous memory layout and their use of the `CCC_Handle` interface.
+For example, the `CCC_Array_tree_map` and `CCC_Array_adaptive_map` qualify their contiguous memory layout and their use of the `CCC_Handle` interface.
 The guarantees of handle stability from `Array_` container are much stronger than what `Flat_` containers offer.
 The `Array_` containers offer the same stability as intrusive containers but use a stable index rather than pointer.
 For this reason it is important that the interface document that a `CCC_Handle` and `CCC_Handle_index` should be saved rather than a pointer.

 A benefit of handle stability is `O(1)` access to a user element referenced by a handle regardless of how the underlying storage moves in memory.